 SAP launched its Autism at Work programme in 2013, with the goal to have 1% of its total workforce (roughly 650 people) fall on the autism spectrum by 2020.
 SAP’s recruitment process also waives traditional interview practices for a month-long screening and workshops, which include building robots from LEGOs based on detailed instructions.

 The programme focuses on soft skills, teamwork and communication and the candidate can choose what form the interview takes, whether it’s a walk around the facilities, a group or a one-on-one interview.
 After the hiring process, employees are mentored further to ensure a successful transaction.
-In addition, SAP has introduced autism awareness to its entire company and has taken part in Autism at Work summits, along with other technology organizations.
+In addition, SAP has introduced autism awareness to its entire company and has taken part in Autism at Work summits, along with other technology organisations.

 Interesting Fact: Despite being a competitor to Microsoft, when the latter was setting up its own autism hiring programme, SAP happily shared experience and insights!